friends-of-presta/security-advisories/_posts/2023-09-04-deserialization-untrusted-data-CWE-502-part2.md

 This is a variant of the same malicious deserialization triggering previouly highlighted "[Exploring the perils of unsafe unserialize() in PrestaShop (part 1)](https://security.friendsofpresta.org/research/2023/08/28/deserialization-untrusted-data-CWE-502-part1.html)" with an other attack vector.

 This security issue is not new.
 In 2018, the [CVE-2018-19126](https://github.com/farisv/PrestaShop-CVE-2018-19126) touched the PrestaShop core.
-Fortunatly, the exploit was available only as administrator.
+Fortunately, the exploit was available only as administrator.

 This CVE was the first alert send in 2018 that proves the execution of remote code through the deseralization of an untrusted files (here a phar uploaded instead of a pdf).